McCoyGroup/Psience/docs/Psience/VPT2/Hamiltonian/PerturbationTheoryHamiltonian.md

 </div>

 Returns the set of states that couple the given states up to the given order at each level of perturbation (beyond zero order).
 We keep track of how each individual state in states is transformed, as we only need to compute elements within those blocks, allowing for relatively dramatic speed-ups.
+- `:returns`: `tuple[BasisMultiStateSpace]`
+    >t
+h
+e

+s
+e
+t
+s

+o
+f

+c
+o
+u
+p
+l
+e
+d

+s
+t
+a
+t
+e
+s
+- `freq_threshold`: `None | float`
+    >the threshold for the maximum frequency difference between states to be considered
+- `freqs`: `Iterable[float]`
+    >the zero-order frequencies in each vibrational mode being coupled
+- `order`: `int`
+    >the order of perturbation theory we're doing
 - `state`: `BasisStateSpace`
     >the states of interest
-- `order`: `int`
-    >the order of perturbation theory we're doing
-- `freqs`: `Iterable[float]`
-    >the zero-order frequencies in each vibrational mode being coupled
-- `freq_threshold`: `None | float`
-    >the threshold for the maximum frequency difference between states to be considered
-- `:returns`: `tuple[BasisMultiStateSpace]`
-    >the sets of coupled states

 <a id="Psience.VPT2.Hamiltonian.PerturbationTheoryHamiltonian.get_representations" class="docs-object-method">&nbsp;</a>
 ```python